Work-based training in chemistry

 Anyone!
 The entry requirements for work-based qualifications vary by the type of course and the level of study.
 Some qualifications require at least five GCSEs in chemistry, maths or science at grade C or above, but this varies.
 There are also no age restrictions.
 If you have a learning difficulty or disability then in some cases the entry requirements have been adapted so check with your local training provider.

-Progress to the next level - your qualification options vary based on where you are based in the UK.
-In England, Wales and Northern Ireland after you complete your advanced apprenticeship you can look for a higher apprenticeship, and in England you could progress on to a degree or masters apprenticeship.
+Progress to the next level - your progression options vary based on where you are based in the UK.
+In England, Wales and Northern Ireland after you complete your advanced apprenticeship you can look for a higher apprenticeship, and in England you could progress on to a degree or masters level apprenticeship.
 In Scotland, you can look at a modern or technical apprenticeship.
 In Ireland, you can progress onto level 7 laboratory analyst apprenticeship.

 The Registered Science Technician (RSciTech) and Registered Scientist (RSci) professional awards recognise the skills, knowledge and professionalism of working scientists.
 You will be able to demonstrate your professional standards through the addition of post-nominal letters after your name.
 In time you may also progress to gain recognition as a Chartered Chemist.